 i.
 Work = job

 works = compositions, factories,.

-So make sure you use them correctly to avoid any mistake.
+So make sure you use them correctly to avoid any mistakes.

-7. There are certain nouns in which people are often confused or they commit mistakes.
+7. There are certain nouns in which people are often confused or commit mistakes.

 (A) Lecturership ( Incorrect)

 8. Another important rule is a pronoun must agree with its antecedent in person, number and gender.